 Synopsis of Scientific Information Related to Wildlife Disturbance and Aquaculture

-Aquaculture operations, transportation travel paths, and boat anchorage related to the proposed 80,000 on bottom bags, are located within or adjacent to the highest use area for migrating and wintering waterfowl and shorebirds as defined by survey area boundaries on Dungeness NWR, as well as various published flushing distances of the most abundant refuge species (Complex, Unpublished Data 2010-2018; Cayford 1993; Mori et al. 2001; Smit and Visser 1993; Owens 1977).
-This high-use area is also important regionally, state-wide, and internationally for some species (K. Spragens, WDFW, pers. comm.; USFWS/WDFW unpublished data).
+Aquaculture operations, transportation travel paths, and boat anchorage related to the proposed 80,000 on-bottom bags, are located within or adjacent to the highest use area for migrating and wintering waterfowl and shorebirds as defined by survey area boundaries on Dungeness NWR.
+This includes various published flushing distances of the most abundant refuge species (Complex, Unpublished Data 2010-2018; Cayford 1993; Mori et al. 2001; Smit and Visser 1993; Owens 1977).
+This high-use area is important regionally, state-wide, and internationally for some species (K. Spragens, WDFW, pers. comm.; USFWS/WDFW unpublished data).

 During a five-year investigation of on-bottom bag aquaculture practices, Kelly et al. (1996) found that Dunlin and Western Sandpiper (the two most abundant shorebirds in their study and on the Refuge) “significantly avoided aquaculture areas” and their “results suggest a net decrease in total shorebird use of areas developed for aquaculture”.
 Impacts of human disturbance on wildlife vary considerably because wildlife response is complex and dynamic based on species, species assemblages, flock size, activity (i.e., foraging or roosting), tidal stages, different types of disturbance, and time of year (Cayford 1993, Mori et al. 2001, Smit and Visser 1993, Owens 1977).
 However, these studies show how activities similar to/or associated with a commercial aquaculture farm (e.g., walking on tide flats to/from the work vessel, bait digging) impact species that use the refuge.
 Additionally, the boat anchorage location concentrates activity (e.g., workers loading, unloading, and disseminating supplies and equipment for operations) within and adjacent to the high-use area.
 (Note: To limit disturbance from human activity, the tidelands encompassing the proposed site have been closed to public use since 1997 from October 1 to May 15, and the adjacent shoreline is closed year round (USFWS 1997, USFWS 2013).
 In addition, since the refuge is closed to public use during the hunting season, it provides one of the few disturbance-free areas during this time.)